 Even though it might seem contradictory, the reason some people find loving partners after taking a step back from serial dating makes sense.
 "In those moments when we're being ourselves, comfortable with who we are, and going about our day-to-day business, we're 100 percent natural," explains Winter.
 "No posturing, no guard, no tension, and no games.
 That's the moment the right person appears because they're responding to our authentic selves and an authentic connection is made."
-It's not that you shouldn't be dating or looking for a relationship if that's what you want, but sometimes, being overly eager can give off vibes that end up repelling the right matches or attracting the wrong ones.
+It's not that you shouldn't be dating or looking for a relationship if that's what you want, but sometimes, being too aggressive can give off vibes that end up repelling the right matches or attracting the wrong ones.
 That's why, when someone stops obsessing over finding love, their energy often becomes more receptive to the real thing.

 Trina Leckie, host of the breakup BOOST podcast, advises people stop "looking for love" because focusing on personal growth can be more productive than looking for someone to complete you.
 "Some people need to work on themselves and build a better relationship with themselves before they can attract a quality partner," Leckie tells Elite Daily.
 "It’s a good idea to take time to reflect on what you really desire in someone or in a relationship and focus on how you can improve as well."